-Students in Summer School receive additional instruction to prepare them for the next school year through engaging reading and math curriculum and field trips.
-Students also receive a free, healthy, breakfast and lunch every day.
+Students attending Summer School receive additional instruction to prepare them for the next school year through engaging reading and math curriculum, and participating in field trips to cultural sites across the city.
+Students also receive a free, healthy breakfast and lunch every day.

-We will notify you if your child's school recommends them for Summer School.
+Your student's school will notify you if your child is recommended for Summer School.
 After completing Summer School, the school will review your student’s work and assessments from Summer School and the regular school year to determine if they can move up to the next grade in September.

 Summer School Calendar